JobNoorman/CPL-CPlusPlus-Solutions/README.md

 - [Xcode][xcode] on macOS.
 - [Visual Studio][vs] on Windows.

+I want to note that I don't have a lot (if any) experience with the latter two, and I've used Qt Creator only a handful of times.
+If you want to use them, I probably won't be able to give a lot of support about their setup.
+But since CMake is a very popular build system, you'll find a lot of support online.

 # A simple string implementation

 In this exercise, we will create a simple yet fully-functional implementation of a string.